wireapp/wire-server-deploy/offline/instrument_monitoring.md

 scp -i ~/.ssh/id_ed25519 ./bin/install-grafana.sh demo@192.168.122.100:/tmp/
 ssh demo@192.168.122.100 'bash /tmp/install-grafana.sh'
 ```
-This script will install grafana on the VM which is not accessible outside of the host machine.
+This script will install grafana on the VM, however that VM is not accessible outside of the host machine.
 To make it accessible, we need to update the `iptables` rule of the host machine:

 ```bash
 sudo iptables -t nat -A PREROUTING -p tcp --dport 3000 -j DNAT --to-destination 192.168.122.100:3000